codepr/webcrawler-from-scratch/chapter1/fetcher.md

 # Fetching and parsing HTML contents

-Now that we have a top-down picture of the behavior we expect our crawler have to implement we can move on to lower levels and focus on every little brick we need to create in order to build our final product.
+Now that we have a top-down picture of the behavior we expect our crawler should have, we can move on to lower levels and focus on every little brick we need to build in order to reach our goal.

-The first component we're going to design and implement is the HTTP fetching object, in the simplest form a wrapper around an HTTP client that navigate through the HTML tree of each fetched page and extracts every link found.
+The first component we're going to design and implement is the HTTP fetching object, basically a wrapper around an HTTP client that navigates through the HTML tree of each fetched page and extracts every link found.

 Let's start with a breakdown of what we're going to need to implement our
 fetcher:

 - HTTP client
+    * Retry mechanism
 - HTML parser
+    * Link extractor

 ## Parsing HTML documents